olegware/vacuous-capybaras/README.md

 const allCapybarasAreWhiteA = areAllCapybarasWhite(capybarasA);
 ```

-Upon logging what's returned, we find that the statement "All my capybaras are white" is ***true*** when passed on an array containing 0 capybaras.
-Therefore, Person A would not be lying in this case and we can not correctly conclude statement A.
+In this case, the statement "All capybaras are white" logs ***true***, therefore Person A would not be lying and we can not correctly conclude statement A.

 The same application of the function to an array representing Statement B would be as such: